P-Layer-app/download/README.md

 # P-Layer User Manual

-**P-Layer** is a professional broadcasting automation application designed for radio stations and streamers.
+**P-Layer** is a professional broadcasting automation application designed for small FM stations, community radio, student & hospital radio, and hobby internet stations.
 It allows you to create playlists, schedule broadcasts, and manage audio streaming (Icecast/Shoutcast) with ease.

 ![Screenshot](screen1.png)